-It’s important for Nexers to participate in all of our company-wide rituals like the weekly all-hands, visiting customers, offsites, planning sessions, Allbirds, etc.
+It’s important for Nexers to participate in all of our company-wide rituals like the monthly all-hands, visiting customers, offsites, planning sessions, shoe awards, etc.

 - Document culture

-Most decisions are made over written, narrated documents, and not meetings.
-All documents, recordings, meeting notes, emails, Slack messages etc., should be easily searchable by everyone across the company.
+Most decisions are made over written, narrative documents, and not meetings.
+All relevant documents, recordings, meeting notes, emails, Slack messages etc., should be easily searchable by everyone across the company.

 - Communication etiquette

 Email should be used for most communication, especially when the recipient needs to either take an action or give a thoughtful response.
 Each team has an email distribution group where all emails get CC’d to.
-For example, if a marketing team member is sending an email to the head of marketing, firstname.lastname@example.org should get cc’d.
+For example, if a marketing team member is sending an email to the head of marketing with information relevant to the entire team, [email protected] should get cc’d.
 This way the whole team has access to all emails that they can search for and read on their own time.

 Slack should only be used for quick, urgent, and non-thoughtful communication.